 The amount of money the seller gets should be more than the cash surrender value of the policy and will be less than the death benefit value of the policy.

 How to Sell a Life Insurance Policy

-- A professional advisor
+- A professional adviser

-- A life settlement broker who can represent you, provide you with counsel, and will search settlement providers for buyers on your behalf
+- A life settlement broker who can represent you, provide you with counsel, and search settlement providers for buyers on your behalf

 - A life settlement provider